 Contact us: 1-888-221-1161

-Fraud prevention: These emails are critical for detecting unauthorized account access.
-Users who receive timely alerts can prevent fraud before it escalates.
+Fraud prevention: These emails help spot unauthorized access.
+Users who get them on time can stop fraud early.

 10. Abandoned Cart Emails

-Purpose: Remind users of items left in shopping cart
+Purpose: Remind users of items left in their shopping cart.

-Triggers: Items added to cart but checkout not completed
+Triggers: Items added to cart but checkout not finished.

 Key elements: